 Here’s how I can help

-As of autumn 2018 I am currently realigning how I work to focus very clearly on being a guide to fellow sensitive soulful women to empower you to understand, care for and love your sensitive body, and to reconnect to and live in accordance with the rhythms and flows of the cycles and seasons in order to come home to themselves and a more natural way of living.
+I am currently realigning how I work to focus very clearly on being a guide to fellow sensitive soulful women to empower you to understand, care for and love your sensitive body, and to reconnect to and live in accordance with the rhythms and flows of the cycles and seasons in order to come home to themselves and a more natural way of living.

 In the meantime this is what I offer as in-person teaching, in the Southampton area, Hampshire, UK: